AlexDeveloperUwU/liberteis/docs/db/usersController.md

 These functions allow you to retrieve, save, update, and delete user data.
 Additionally, the controller includes comprehensive validation to ensure that the data being saved or updated is valid, successfully structured, and of the appropriate data type.

-## Functions avaliable
+## Functions available

-- `addUser`: saves the given user data in the database (see the data structure below)
+- `addUser`: saves the given user data in the database

 - `getUser`: retrieves the user data from the database based on the given user ID